0xhkamori/kaleidoscope/README.md

 # 🌧 kaleidoscope
-This is a powerful Telegram userbot built using the Pyrogram framework.
+This is a (not) powerful Telegram userbot built using the Pyrogram framework.
 Automatization, Management, Fun.

-## Features

-- Message automation: Send and reply to messages automatically.
-- User interaction: React to specific keywords or commands.
-- Custom plugins: Add your own plugins to extend the bot's functionality.

 ## Requirements
 Before you can run userbot, ensure that you have the following: